567falk-png/sumo/docs/web/docs/Tutorials/Autobahn.md

 mode by pressing <kbd>e</kbd> and create an edge that is a few kilometers long.
 <b>Hint</b>: you can start with a long straight edge and then change to
-the move-mode (press <kbd>m</kbd>) to add and drag around geometry points on the edge to alter its shape.
+the move-mode (press <kbd>m</kbd>) to add and drag around geometry points on the edge to alter its shape (you might have to zoom in for that).
 Save your highway as `autobahn.net.xml`.
-Now add some more lanes to the edge by right clicking on it and selecting "Duplicate lane".
+Now add some more lanes to the edge by right clicking on it and selecting "Lane operations" -> "Duplicate lane".
 Now enter the inspect mode (press <kbd>i</kbd>) and click on the edge.
 For the "speed" enter 36.11 (recall that SUMO always uses m/s as the unit for speed, 36.11m/s \~ 130km/h).
-Then split a short (about one hundred meters long) initial segment (right click on edge -\> context menu -\> Split edge here) of the edge and name it "entry" (press <kbd>i</kbd> and click on the edge, then find the right textfield in the left panel).
+Then split a short (about one hundred meters long) initial segment (right click on edge -> edge operations -> Split edge here) of the edge and change its id to "entry" (press <kbd>i</kbd> and click on the edge, then the first textfield in the left panel).
 Do the same at the end of the long edge and call the shorter edge at the end "exit".
-Give the long edge the name "longEdge".
+Give the long edge the id "longEdge".

 # Create Traffic